-The Conejo Valley Unified School District 504 Compliance Coordinator is Shauna Ashmore.
-She is responsible for assuring that the District complies with Section 504 and may be reached at (805) 497-9511 or at sashmore@conejousd.org.
+The Conejo Valley Unified School District 504 Compliance Coordinator is Christina Harrison, Director of Student Services.
+She is responsible for assuring that the District complies with Section 504 and may be reached at (805) 497-9511 or at charrison@conejousd.org.